-- Play white noise in the room to mimic the sounds she’d hear in the womb (and so that sudden noises don’t startle her awake).
+- Use a white noise machine in the room to mimic the sounds she’d hear in the womb (the soothing sound also muffles sudden noises that might startle her awake).

-- Place her on an infant cushion or in a swing that resemble being held in someone’s arms.
+- Place her in a swing that resembles being held in someone’s arms.

 - Offer a pacifier.
-Sucking can offer a familiar comfort to extend her sleep.
+Sucking can offer a familiar comfort to extend her sleep (more on that later).

 Free: Did you know that her awake time might be affecting how well she sleeps?
 Join my newsletter and get One Mistake You’re Making with Your Baby’s Awake Time—at no cost to you.

 Don’t make the same mistakes I did—help her fall asleep with this one simple trick!
-Grab it below—you’ll also get my newsletters, which parents say they LOVE:
+You’ll also get my newsletters, which parents say they LOVE:

 “Thank you for your kind words—I have found comfort in them more than once and they have often helped me get through many mommy challenges I have encountered in my 4 years of being a mother.
 I discovered this newsletter when my son went through his sleep regression and I was looking for answers.
-I truly appreciate all the positive solutions, helpful advice and gentle reminders to be kinder to myself.” -Mélissa Paultre
+I truly appreciate all the positive solutions, helpful advice, and gentle reminders to be kinder to myself.” -Melissa P.

 One of the best things I did for my babies was to create a consistent bedtime routine.
-I truly believed that it helped them anticipate what would happen next, and to take certain cues as signals that sleep was to come.
+I truly believe that it helped them anticipate what would happen next and take certain cues as signals that sleep was to come.

-Routines are also helpful to us, the parents.
-The rhythm and flow allow us to do what needs to get done without thinking too hard about it.
-Even though your baby is fussy, you know you can rely on your routine to get you through the evening.
+Routines are also helpful to us.
+The rhythm and flow allow us to do what needs to get done without thinking too much about it.
+Even with your baby’s fussiness, you know you can rely on your routine to get you through the evening.

 Aim for the same bedtime every night, to start.
 Then, do the same things in the same order.
-Maybe you start the routine with a bath, followed by massaging her with lotion and changing her into pajamas.
-Read bedtime books, wrap her in a swaddle, and do one last nursing session.
+For instance, start the routine with a bath, followed by a massage and changing into pajamas.
+Read bedtime books, wrap him in a swaddle, and do one last nursing session.

-The same rituals at the same time every night will help create the predictability and familiarity everyone needs.
+The same rituals at the same time every night can create the predictability and familiarity everyone needs.

 One way to get your baby to sleep in the crib is to do so gradually.
-Let’s say she’s fast asleep in your arms, but you don’t want to set her down straight to crib.
+Let’s say she’s fast asleep in your arms, but you don’t want to set her down straight into the crib.